Suggested Itinerary When Visiting Modena Italy

 The itinerary proposed here starts in Piazza Roma, the first central square of artistic importance you come across when arriving in Modena by train or bus.

-Continue along Via Emilia and at the height of the Chiesa Del Voto, take C.so Duomo to reach Piazza Duomo.
-Here rises the facade of the cathedral, the Duomo, one of the greatest masterworks of the European Romanesque in both the architectural structure by Lanfranco and the sculptural work by Wiligelmo.
+Continue along Via Emilia and, at the height of the Chiesa Del Voto, take C.so Duomo to reach Piazza Duomo.
+Here rises the façade of the cathedral, the Duomo, one of the greatest masterworks of European Romanesque, both in its the architectural structure by Lanfranco, and its sculptural work by Wiligelmo.

-Crossing the square go back onto C.so Duomo and once back onto Via Emilia, turn left and continue towards Piazza S.Agonisto where you can visit the church of the same name, in which among the other artistic treasures, the splendid "Mourning the body of Christ" by Begarelli stands out.
-Still on the same side where the church rises, is the Palazzon Dei Musei, the seat of many prestigious cultural institutes, such as the Municipal Museums, the Estense Gallery housing one of the most important Italian collections which reflects the interest the Estenses had in painting and sculpture, but also in archaeology and other minor arts, the Estense Epigraphic Museum with many exhibits of high artistic value, the Estense library which preserves precious illuminated codes from the 14th to the 16th century, the Municipal Historical Archives with its eight centuries of documentation on the history of Modena and its territory, the Luigi Poletti Municipal Library of Art specialized in the history of art and architecture.
+Crossing the square, go back onto C.so Duomo and once back onto Via Emilia, turn left and continue towards Piazza S.Agonisto where you can visit the church of the same name, in which among other artistic treasures, the splendid "Mourning the body of Christ" by Begarelli stands out.
+Still on the same side where the church rises, is the Palazzo Dei Musei, the seat of many prestigious cultural institutes, such as the Municipal Museums, and Estense Gallery housing one of the most important Italian collections reflecting the interest the Estenses had in painting and sculpture, but also in archaeology and other minor arts.
+Along these museums, the Palazzo hosts others, such as the Estense Epigraphic Museum, with many exhibits of high artistic value, the Estense library which preserves precious illuminated codes from the 14th to the 16th century, the Municipal Historical Archives with its eight centuries of documentation on the history of Modena and its territory, the Luigi Poletti Municipal Library of Art specialized in the history of art and architecture.